Fabimhso/Fabimhso/README.md

   </p>

   <p align="center">
-    I’m a Ruby developer skilled in building robust and scalable web applications using Ruby on Rails and Sinatra.
+    I’m a Software Engineer skilled in building robust and scalable web applications using Ruby and Node.js.
 I specialize in creating APIs, admin panels, web system, MVPs for startups, and automation scripts.
-Also experienced with legacy systems, with knowledge in Sinatra and Node.js.
+Also legacy systems, with knowledge in Rails and TS.
     <br/><br/><br/><br/>
 <strong>🎓 Graduating in Computer Science at FESO</strong>
     <br/><br/>
 <strong>🤖 Specializing in AI & ML Engineering at the USP</strong>
     <br/><br/>
 <strong><a href="https://g.dev/fabianooliveira">🧑‍💻 GCP Certificate:</a> Cloud, Data, AI, ML.</strong>
+<br/><br/>
+<strong><a href="https://www.linkedin.com/in/fabianooliveiraoficial">🏆 Champion, 2nd place at:</a> FESO Innovation Ideas Award</strong>

   </p>